-Note: Have a look at first two line.
+Note: Have a look at the first three lines.
 It configures the shell which will run the commands and the PATH variable plus who will get the output emails.

 As you can see this default crontab runs other crons!
 These are hourly, daily, weekly and monthly crons.
 Lets have a look at them in the next section.